astrorafael/emadb/README.md

 Type `sudo emadb` to start the service in foreground with console output

-An available startup service script for debian-based systems is provided.
+An available startup service script for Debian based systems is provided.

 Type `sudo service emad start` to start it.
 Type `sudo update-rc.d emad defaults` to install it at boot time.

+### Windows installation

+NOT YET AVAILABLE

 ### EMA Server Configuation